xcat2/xcat-core/docs/source/references/coral/known_issues/genesis_base.rst

 xCAT ships a ``xCAT-genesis-base`` package as part of xcat-deps.
 This is a light-weight diskless linux image based currently on Fedora28, that is used by xCAT to do hardware discovery.

 Follow the steps below to build your own version of the ``xCAT-genesis-base`` on-site.
-Your can include additonal drivers or modules or you can build your own version of the ``xCAT-genesis-base`` on-site using a server running OS other than Fedora28, like Red Hat Enterprise Linux 8.
+You can include additional drivers or modules or you can build your own version of the ``xCAT-genesis-base`` on-site using a server running OS other than Fedora28, like Red Hat Enterprise Linux 8.
 Building ``xCAT-genesis-base`` on a server running Red Hat Enterprise Linux 7 or earlier, is no longer supported.

 1. Download the latest timestamp version of the ``xCAT-genesis-builder`` RPM provided here: http://xcat.org/files/xcat/xcat-dep/2.x_Linux/beta/